asomakia/Comp490P2-Pokete-Team/docs/wiki.md

 - Can be used in fights: Yes

 ### Hyperball
-For catching Poketes with a waaay higher chance
+A ball you can use to catch Poketes with the maximum chance

 - Price: None
 - Can be used in fights: Yes